 People visit Porto for different reasons.
-Some are there for the food and wine, others for the architecture, fine art and street art.
+Some are there for the food and wine, others for the architecture, fine art and street art in Porto.
 Some of the best street artists have left their mark on the buildings of Porto.
 It can be a lot of fun to try to locate them.

 The city of Porto, like many other towns and cities has been trying to keep unworthy graffiti off its buildings.
-However in recent years they have been commissioning popular street artists to create art on the city’s walls and buildings.
+However in recent years they have been commissioning popular street artists to create street art in Porto on the city’s walls and buildings.

 1. Don Quixote by MOTS, MESK, FEDOR

-The mural was commissioned in 2014 and it was the first artwork to be legally created within the project.
+The mural was commissioned in 2014 and it was the first street art in Porto to be legally created within the project.